-Obstructive Sleep Apnea Doctors in Long Island & NYC
+Obstructive Sleep Apnea Doctors in New York, New Jersey, Connecticut, Massachusetts, and Rhode Island

 What is obstructive sleep apnea?

 Sleep apnea, which can sometimes be accompanied by snoring, is a sleep condition in which you momentarily stop breathing while you sleep.
 There are three types of sleep apnea, and obstructive sleep apnea is the most common.
 Obstructive sleep apnea, also known as OSA, occurs when airways become partially or fully blocked during sleep.
 When your airways become blocked during sleep, your body has to work harder to carry air to your lungs, and sufferers of obstructive sleep apnea will often let out a gasp once breathing returns to normal.

 Obstructive sleep apnea is a serious condition that may lead to an increased risk of certain life-threatening conditions, such as heart attack or hypoxemia.
 If you or a loved one suffers from obstructive sleep apnea, a consultation with a Dental365Sleep specialist can help you discover what treatment options are available.

 Obstructive sleep apnea arises when your airways become fully or partially blocked, preventing air from properly flowing to your lungs.
 Risk factors for developing obstructive sleep apnea include:

 - Being overweight

 - Having small airways in your nose, throat, or mouth